Student Loans: Get Ready for the Noise — A Lot of It

-As a financial adviser, I frequently see graduates refinancing their loans at rates of three to four percent.
+As a financial adviser, I frequently see graduates refinancing their loans at rates of 3 to 4 percent.

-Federal loan rates as depicted by NerdWallet have been 7.64% or lower since 1993.
-The highest current rate is 7.21% on graduate PLUS loans.
+Federal loan rates as depicted by NerdWallet have been 7.64 percent or lower since 1993.
+The highest current rate is 7.21 percent on graduate PLUS loans.

-I should note that these loans are indexed to Treasurys with a cap at 10.5%.
+I should note that these loans are indexed to Treasurys with a cap at 10.5 percent.
 No one is paying this rate, which is the maximum they could get to.
-I concede there may be someone out there with a student loan from before 1993 with a rate over 10%.
+I concede there may be someone out there with a student loan from before 1993 with a rate over 10 percent.
 This is possible but doesn’t reflect the current problem.

 So if we lower interest rates today, former students will have more money to spend.
 And somewhere out there a taxpayer has less to spend.

 I agree student loan debt is a problem.
 Shifting it to other taxpayers is one political solution.
 Hopefully, there are others.